ACUTE APPENDICITIS

 3. Ultrasound-distended and thick walled appendix.

--Rule out other differentials as ectopic pregnancy, pelvic abscess, endometriosis, ureteric colic
+other differentials as ectopic pregnancy, pelvic abscess, endometriosis, ureteric

 inflamed gall bladder